-Methods for depicting all modeled hurricane parameters and characteristics, including but not limited to windspeed, radial distributions of wind and pressure, minimum central pressure, radius of maximum winds, strike probabilities, tracks, spatial and time variant windfields, and conversion factors, shall be based on information documented in currently accepted scientific literature.
+Methods for depicting all modeled hurricane parameters and characteristics, including but not limited to windspeed, radial distributions of wind and pressure, minimum central pressure, radius of maximum winds, landfall frequency, tracks, spatial and time variant windfields, and conversion factors, shall be based on information documented in currently accepted scientific literature.

 Purpose: This standard requires that the modeling organization use only scientifically sound information for determining hurricane parameters and characteristics.
 The stochastic storm set shall include only hurricanes that have realistic hurricane characteristics.
 Any differences in the treatment of hurricane parameters between historical and stochastic storms shall be justified.